 A friend of mine once said, “My plan is to make a #$%& ton of money.
 That’s my business plan” when he was asked by a potential investor to see his business plan.
 This did not work out for him so well and neither would a similar approach work for survival, be it Zombie or anything else.
 While the best-laid plans may fall apart in the heat of battle, they still provide a road map to follow.

-A Zombie Survival Plan should be a loose to tight, (but not rigid) set of guidelines, just as any other survival plan that takes into account things like: communications, supply lines, redundancy, fall back, retreat, etc. Survival Plans need rules, but should have enough room to breath and allow for improvisation, and that still follows the spirit of original plan.
+A Zombie Survival Plan should be a loose to tight, (but not rigid) set of guidelines, just as any other survival plan that takes into account things like: communications, supply lines, redundancy, fall back, retreat, etc. Survival Plans need rules, but should have enough room to breathe and allow for improvisation, and that still follows the spirit of the original plan.
 Simply saying, “My plan is to Survive the #$%& Zombies” is not enough.